av1518/AstroCLIP-Extention/README.md

 ## Astroclip Checkpoints and Embeddings
 Some of our model checkpoints can be found in the `model_checkpoints` folder.
 The checkpoint used in obtaining the report figures is `model_checkpoints/epoch=49-[256, 128, 128, 128], lr=0.0005, hpc-alt-1.ckpt`.
 If you prefer to download our embeddings directly, we host them as HuggingFace Dataset in `.npz` format, which can be easily downloaded from https://huggingface.co/datasets/AVrikkis/astroclip_reproduction/tree/main.
 They are 12.3 GB in size.
-The scripts expect the embeddins to be blaced in `data/` directory.
+The scripts expect the embeddings to be placed in `data/` directory.

 ## Data Access
-We authors of the original work provide the dataset as a HuggingFace dataset,  which can be accessed directly with the `src/dataset_files` in this directory.
+The authors of the original work provide the dataset as a HuggingFace dataset,  which can be accessed directly with the `src/dataset_files` in this directory.
 It can be downloaded onto the `data/` directory using:

 ```python
 from datasets import load_dataset